Cotopaxi, Colorado: Russian Jewish Colony

 So I asked my sister Jen Lowe to look this document up when she was at the Fremont County Clerks office in Canon City.
 She found the following document:

-No 10869 Miners Lien John Moliere et al vs Emanuel H. Saltiel
+Below: No. 10869 Miners Lien John Moliere et al vs Emanuel H. Saltiel

 click over images to enlarge